airtai/faststream/docs/docs/en/getting-started/index.md

 ### Manual run

-Also, you can run the `FastStream` application manully, as a regular async function:
+Also, you can run the `FastStream` application manually, as a regular async function:

 ```python
 import asyncio